xlcrdev/xlcrdev.github.io/about.md

 * Web Master
 * Web Content Manager

-I've worked as, all of the above and:
+I've worked as all of the above and:

 * Help Desk Technician
 * Field Apps Engineer